 How to use your nebulizer:

-- Wash your hands with soap and water before preparing the nebulizer for use.
-This may prevent germs from getting into your lungs.
+- Wash your hands with soap and water before you prepare the nebulizer for use.
+This helps prevent germs from getting into your lungs.

 - Prepare the machine.
 Place the machine on a hard surface.
 Check to see if the air filter is clean.
 If it is dirty, rinse it using cold water and let it air dry.
 Plug in the machine.

 - Prepare the medicine.
 If your medicine is premixed, open it and place it in the nebulizer medicine container.
 If you have to mix medicines, place the correct amounts into the container using a dropper or syringe.